expothecary/geo_sql/README.md

 ### Mapbox Vector Tiles

 `GeoSQL` can generate vector tiles using the Mapbox encoding directly from PostGIS databases.
-It works with any table that has an id column, a column with geometry information, and a set of tagged information such as names.
-The tag information is usually fetch as (or from) a `jsonb` data.
+It works with any table that has an id column, a column with geometry information, and a map of data such as a location's name and address info.
+These are often refered to as "tags" in map APIs.
+These tags are usually retrieved from the database as `jsonb` data.

 The `PostGIS.VectorTiles.generate/5` function takes a layer definition in the form of a list of `PostGIS.VectorTiles.Layer` structs along with the tile coordinates and an `Ecto.Repo`: